paulirish/commitlintbot/README.md

 ## Configuration
 * A [default commitlint config](./default-commitlint.config.js) will be applied.
    * However if you have a `commitlint.config.js` in the root of the repo, that will be used instead.
-The other config formats are not supported.
+The other config formats (.commitlintrc.js, .commitlintrc.json, .commitlintrc.yml) are **not** supported.
-* ~Additionally, if you have a `.cz-config.js` in the root of your repo, that will be used to enforce your custom scopes & types.~  This is broken ATM. <3
+* ~Additionally, if you have a `.cz-config.js` in the root of your repo, that will be used to enforce your custom scopes & types.~ This is [broken](https://github.com/whizark/commitlint-config-cz/issues/2) ATM. <3

 ## Installation